rithmschool/rithm-react-exercises/09_react_router_dog_finder/README.md

 # React Router Dog Finder

-Build an app in which you have a single `Route` component that renders details on the dog - this details component should display a dog's information based on props passed to it.
+Build an app that routes to different dogs and displays information on that dog when you're at that route.

 The routes look like this: